medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 }
 ```

 For a plugin, some dependencies are not necessary.
-You can remove the packages `medusa-fulfillment-manual`, `medusa-payment-manual`, and `medusa-payment-stripe` as they are fulfillment and payment plugins necessary for a Medusa server, but not for a plugin.
+You can remove the packages `medusa-fulfillment-manual`, `medusa-payment-manual`, and `medusa-payment-stripe` as they are fulfillment and payment plugins necessary for a Medusa backend, but not for a plugin.

 Additionally, you can remove `@medusajs/medusa-cli` as you don’t need to use the Medusa CLI while developing a plugin.